PIFELTRO is a once daily pill. You and your doctor can decide if PIFELTRO could be right for you.

-PIFELTRO can be taken with a wide range of common, non-HIV-1 medications, such as:
+PIFELTRO can be taken with a wide range of common, non-HIV-1 medicines, such as:

-Do not take PIFELTRO if you are taking 1 of the following medicines: Carbamazepine, oxcarbazepine, phenobarbital, phenytoin, enzalutamide, rifampin, rifapentine, mitotane, St. John’s wort.
-Ask your doctor or pharmacist if you are not sure if your medicine is 1 that is listed above.
+Do not take PIFELTRO if you are taking one of the following medicines: carbamazepine, oxcarbazepine, phenobarbital, phenytoin, enzalutamide, rifampin, rifapentine, mitotane, St. John’s wort.
+Ask your doctor or pharmacist if you are not sure if your medicine is one that is listed above.
 If you have taken any of the medicines in the past 4 weeks, talk to your doctor or pharmacist before starting PIFELTRO.

 How to take PIFELTRO

 - Take PIFELTRO every day exactly as your doctor tells you to take it.
 Take PIFELTRO 1 time each day, at about the same time every day.

 - Tell your doctor if you have taken rifabutin in the past 4 weeks.